ABA Free Legal Answers

 Recognition for the Original Online TN Justice Project

-Online TN Justice is known in access to justice communities across the country.
-It was included in a panel at the 2013 and 2015 Equal Justice Conferences hosted by the National Legal Aid and Defender's Association (NLADA) and American Bar Association (ABA).
+Online TN Justice was known in access to justice communities across the country.
+It was included in a panel at the 2013, 2015, and 2016 Equal Justice Conferences hosted by the National Legal Aid and Defender's Association (NLADA) and American Bar Association (ABA).
 Baker Donelson, the software owner, was named as a 2014 Beacon of Justice Award Winner by NLADA for their work with Online TN Justice.
 In 2014, the program was named a finalist for a Salute to Excellence Award for the Center for Nonprofit Management in Nashville, Tennessee.
 Online TN Justice was one of the programs featured in the TBA's Young Lawyers Division Tennessee Library Education Project.
 The project won first place in the 'Service to the Public' awards category at the ABA Meeting in August 2014.

 Want More Information

-Online TN Justice is a project of the Tennessee Alliance for Legal Services (TALS), the Tennessee Bar Association (TBA), the Tennessee Supreme Court's Access to Justice Commission and Baker, Donelson, Bearman, Caldwell & Berkowitz, PC.
+Tennessee's site, tn.freelegalanswers.org, is a project of the Tennessee Alliance for Legal Services (TALS), the Tennessee Bar Association (TBA), the Tennessee Supreme Court's Access to Justice Commission and Baker, Donelson, Bearman, Caldwell & Berkowitz, PC.

 Looking for more information?
 See one of the following: